Frequently Asked Questions About Experiential Learning Certificates

 Q. When will my certificate show up on my academic transcript?

-If you complete a certificate during the Spring 2017 semester, your certificate will post on your transcript on June 19, 2017.
+If you complete a certificate during the Fall 2017 semester, your certificate will post on your transcript in January 2018.
 Certificate notations are added to academic transcripts the same day degrees post to transcripts.